COVID-19 misinformation by the United States: Mid and late 2020

 On July 4, 2020, Trump falsely stated that "99 percent" of COVID-19 cases are "totally harmless".
 In the same speech, Trump contradicted several public health experts by saying that the U.S. will "likely have a therapeutic and/or vaccine solution long before the end of the year".
 FDA commissioner Stephen Hahn declined to state whether Trump's "99 percent" statement was accurate or to say how many cases are harmless.

 As the U.S. COVID-19 daily new case count increased from about 20,000 on June 9 to over 50,000 by July 7, Trump repeatedly insisted that the case increase was a function of increased COVID-19 testing.
 Trump's claims were contradicted by the facts that states having increased case counts as well as those having decreased case counts had increased testing, that the positive test rate increased in all ten states with the largest case increases, and that case rate increases consistently exceeded testing rate increases in states with the most new cases.

 In a recorded interview with Bob Woodward on February 7, 2020, Trump underscored the deadliness of the coronavirus in his recount of a conversation with Chinese Communist Party general secretary Xi Jinping, but, in another recorded interview with Woodward on March 19, Trump revealed that he wanted to downplay the viral outbreak in order to not create a panic.
 The revelation of the recordings led to criticism that Trump had deliberately downplayed the threat of the virus to the public, while he actually knew the severity of the virus.

 As reported cases reached new record highs in October 2020, the White House Office of Science and Technology Policy named "ending the Covid-19 pandemic" as a top accomplishment of the Trump administration.

 In October 2020, Trump falsely asserted, "Our doctors get more money if someone dies from COVID."

-Throughout the Trump Administration, members of the opposing political party spread misinformation or greatly exaggerated actions by the administration.
+Throughout the Trump Administration, members of the opposing political party spread misinformation or greatly exaggerated actions by the administration, such as the "misleading at best" claim by New York City Mayor Mike Bloomberg that "Trump 'has slashed funding of the CDC and other essential health agencies,' " even though his proposed cuts were ignored by Congress.